 Keep on up Via Accademia delle Scienze until you get to Piazza Carlo Alberto and pass through the piazza into the light-filled and elegant Galleria Subalpina built in 1873 by Pietro Carrera, who planned it as a bazaar.

-Baratti & Milano.is the place that invented the delicious Cremino chocolate.
+At the end of the gallery, where it opens onto Piazza Castello, you will find another one of Turin’s legendary cafés, the wonderful Turin Liberty-style Baratti & Milano.
+Baratti & Milano is where the the delicious Cremino chocolate was invented.
 Chocolate this good is hard to find outside of Piedmont.
-If you would like to try some visit our chocolate guide.
+If you would like to try some, visit our chocolate guide.

-The walk is now done and I have gone off at a tangent, as I often do, about chocolate.
+The walk is now done, and I have gone off at a tangent, as I often do, about chocolate.

 For another walking tour of Turin/Torino please click here.